adamvinueza/timezones/README.md

 whose files handle the routes documented above.
 The `/local-time` endpoint is handled correctly, and has tests written.
 You should examine the files in the `localTime` directory, and the tests in the `test` directory, as a guide to fixing the code in the `convertTime` directory.
+(First, though, fix the failing test in `localTimeTest.js`.)
 Try to follow the RGR procedure to get the tests to pass and clean up your code.
 Write each test _first_; it will of course fail given the function as written.

 Pay attention to how the files in `localTime` are organized and consider why they have been written in that way.
 Contrast them to the file in `convertTime`.